First American Home Warranty Reviews 2026: Plans, Coverage & Customer Ratings

 • Backed by Fortune 500 parent company First American Financial Corporation

-• Premium plan offers up to $7,000 per appliance — among the highest in the industry
+• Premium plan offers up to $7,000 per appliance, among industry's highest

 Trusted by Thousands